Krish2003Jogi/Netflix-Analysis-Dashboard/README.md

 This visual captures Netflix Analysis.
 Certainly!
-Let’s dive into the insights from the provided Netflix dashboard and create a LinkedIn post for your portfolio.
+Let’s dive into the insights from the provided Netflix dashboard.

 Key Insights from the Netflix Dashboard: